hojames/ds-proj/index.md

 ## Project Site Outline:
 1. Overview (embed screencast here?)
-2. Related Work for Motivation/Inspiration (links to relevant articles)
+2. Related Work for Motivation/Inspiration
-3. Initial Research Questions
+3. Data Sources
-4. Data
+4. Project Development
-5. Relevant EDA
+5. Exploratory Analysis of Mortality Rates and Health Rankings
-6. Final Analysis
+6. Principal Component Analysis
+7. PCA vs. CHR
-7. Summarizing Conclusions
+8. Summarizing Conclusions

 ### Motivation
 We are interested in exploring domestic health policy through the lens of county-level health rankings, mortality data, and other relevant determinants of health.
 Across the United States, there is broad diversity and variation in health status, access to care, and health outcomes.